-European and American markets are flooded by fake products claiming a made in Poland origin.
+European and American markets are flooded by fake products claiming a "made in Poland" origin.
 Many of them have a misleading label or name suggesting such origins.
-The pottery of Bolesławiec is certainly one of the most counterfeit goods.
+The pottery of Bolesławiec is certainly one of the most counterfeit product.
 Copyright laws are either too weak or not being enforced enough.
 Chinese and Japanese companies brashly reproduce shapes and patterns.
 Items are shipped en masse to Western department stores and many unaware customers are buying these forgeries.

 Fighting the fakes is the responsibility of all of us.
 The pottery of Bolesławiec is a unique heritage transmitted since the 17th century.
 This production is made from the Bolesławiec clay by a handful of chartered manufacturers.
 Designs, shapes, motives, and colours are exclusive.
 Handcraft skills were preciously transmitted over several generations.
 All the pieces are produced with high standards and quality is graded either Gat1/Qtty1 “quality one” or Gat2/Qtty2 “quality two”, according to the finishing results.
 Some pieces are “unikat”: made by selected craftsmen, they are signed and have a greater value.
 Whatever the quality, all the pieces are unique and the pottery of Bolesławiec should be preserved from any reproduction.

 Every pattern of Bolesławiec potteries tells a story.
 Inspired by the traditional Silesian folklore, they represent stylized flowers, trees, birds and all kind of other natural elements.
 The blue peacock’s eye is the most famous pattern.
 The sponge ware process is very long because every pattern is stamped individually.
 With time, manufacturers have developed additional shapes, motives and colours to accommodate the evolution of tastes.
 In my opinion, traditional models and designs have no equivalent.